 Smarter decisions about how we use and invest in nature for marine conservation and climate change adaptation will make a profound difference for the more than 2 billion people living in coastal regions.

-Blue Bonds for Ocean Conservation is one of TNC’s newest innovative solutions, supporting island and coastal nations to refinance their national debt and create long-term sustainable financing for marine protections, sustainable economic development and climate change.
+Blue Bonds for Ocean Conservation is one of TNC’s most innovative solutions, supporting island and coastal nations to use debt solutions to create long-term sustainable financing that can help protect 30% of our global ocean while achieving sustainable economic development and adapting to climate change.

-In doing so, TNC is leveraging upfront philanthropy to catalyze as much as 40 times more in additional investments for nature and people, improving more than 4 million square kilometers of ocean over the next five years—helping governments unlock funds to deliver on their conservation goals and ultimately support the well-being of their communities.
+In doing so, TNC is leveraging philanthropy to catalyze investments for nature and people, improving more than 4 million square kilometers of ocean—helping governments unlock funds to deliver on their conservation goals and ultimately support the well-being of their communities.

-There’s no longer any denying that the ocean is in a dire state.
-Overfishing has decimated global fish populations; climate change and ocean acidity are pushing coral reefs to the brink of extinction; and the loss of those reefs and other ecosystems has left coastal communities more vulnerable to the impacts of storms and rising sea levels.
+There’s no longer any denying that our global ocean is in a dire state.
+Overfishing has decimated fish populations; climate change and ocean acidity are pushing coral reefs to the brink of extinction, and the loss of those reefs and other ecosystems has left coastal communities more vulnerable to the impacts of storms and rising sea levels.

 Indeed, for many island and coastal nations, these are matters of life and death.
 As storms increase in intensity, so does their impact.
-In 2017 alone, natural disasters imposed $340 billion worth of damage to the global economy, disrupting the lives of millions of people worldwide and increasing debt loads for countries as they try to rebuild.
+In 2021 alone, natural disasters imposed $270 billion worth of damage to the global economy, disrupting the lives of millions of people worldwide and increasing debt loads for countries as they try to rebuild.
+COVID’s impact on tourism in coastal nations only exacerbated these challenges.

-The Nature Conservancy (TNC) has an audacious plan that can support these countries build more resilient economies, benefit communities and conserve 15% more of the ocean than what is currently protected—in just the next 5 years.
+The Nature Conservancy (TNC) has an audacious plan that can support these countries, build more resilient economies, benefit communities and conserve 15% more of the ocean than what is currently protected.

 We’re calling it: Blue Bonds for Ocean Conservation.